warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     This file is used in configurations in which the server does not run directly on Internet (like my case) but acts as internal mail exchanger and external mail gateway.
 This file defines 'Return-Path: <...>' mapping for internal mail delivery.
-If you are using a Mail client like Outlook, Eudora, KMail ... you have to configure your email address with the external account say 'dlibenzi@xmailserver.org'.
+If you are using an Mail client like Outlook, Eudora, KMail ... you have to configure your email address with the external account say 'dlibenzi@xmailserver.org'.
 When you post an internal message to 'foo@home.bogus' the mail client puts your external